-The Dependency Analyzer identifies the required files and toolboxes for your
+The Dependency Analyzer identifies the required files and add-ons for your project

 references, subsystem references, linked libraries, MATLAB® and